FDI versus R\&amp;D in an endogenous growth model: A growth model with FDI and R D

 \end{proposition}

-The property ${S}_b>{S}_a$ means that with the presence of the MNE, the economy's investment stock converges to a steady state which is higher than that of the economy without FDI.
-Moreover, the steady state level $S_b$ is increasing in the TFP of the old sector, wage, as well as the TFP of the MNE.
-It implies that the effect of FDI on the steady state output depends on both FDI and the host country's circumstances.
-This is consistent with several studies mentioned in the Introduction section.
+The inequality $S_b>S_a$ implies that the presence of the MNE raises the steady-state level of investment relative to an economy without FDI.
+Moreover, the steady-state level $S_b$ increases with the productivity of the traditional sector, wages, and the MNE’s productivity.
+This highlights that the growth effects of FDI depend jointly on foreign investment and host-country characteristics, a result consistent with the empirical findings discussed in the Introduction.